 Standard residential and workplace charging units use alternating currents (AC), with all plug in electric vehicles able to charge using an AC charger.

-Given the EV market is developing along with battery and charging technology, we recommend for businesses, corporate clients and local governments look at our 22kW keba universal wallbox systems to provide the fastest future proof solution.
-The Keba 22kW universal wallbox will not only mean you can charge any EV on the road, but that you will maximise your investment in EV charging technology through higher utilisation with a product that will remain viable for many years to come.
+Given the EV market is developing along with the battery and charging technology, we recommend for businesses, corporate clients and local governments look at our 22kW Keba universal wallbox systems to provide the fastest future proof solution.
+The Keba 22kW universal wallbox will not only mean you can charge any EV on the road but that you will maximise your investment in EV charging technology through higher utilisation with a product that will remain viable for many years to come.